tiagovbarreto/ticketing/README.md

 # Ticketing
-A web application for sell tickets
+A application for sell tickets

 ## Table of contents
 * [About](#about)